chrisosaurus/icarus/docs/types.md

 Enum types
 ==========
-an enum type is a label and introduces no data storage
+An enum type is a label and introduces no data storage

     enum Which
         Foo